 Each Executive Officer, other than the Chairman and Chief Executive Officer, is eligible to receive an annual bonus award under the Company's Annual Incentive Plan (AIP).
 The AIP for the Executive Officers is a discretionary plan.
-For 2008 to 2010 the level of AIP will be determined after consideration of the performance of the Company against the targets agreed at the Investors Day and the Executive Officer's performance against personal objectives.
+For 2008 to 2010 the level of AIP will be determined after consideration of the performance of the Company against the targets agreed at the Investors Day in November 2007 (see 2008 Long Term Incentive Plan on page 22) and the Executive Officer's performance against personal objectives.